Instant coffee: As food

 Instant coffee is available in powder or granulated form contained in glass and plastic jars, sachets, or tins.
 The user controls the strength of the resulting product by adding less or more powder or granules to the water.

 Instant coffee is also convenient for preparing iced coffee like the Greek frappé.

 In some countries, such as Portugal, Spain, and India, instant coffee is commonly mixed with hot milk instead of boiling water.
 In other countries, such as South Korea, instant coffee commonly comes pre-mixed with non-dairy creamer and sugar and is called "coffee mix".
 Said to have been popularised in the UK by GIs during World War II, instant coffee still accounts for over 75 percent of coffee bought to drink in British homes, as opposed to well under 10 percent in the U.S. and France and one percent in Italy.

 In the United Kingdom, instant coffee granules are sometimes used to enhance the flavour of sauces used in preparing spaghetti Bolognese.

-Non-food use
+Non-food uses

 Instant coffee is one of the ingredients in Caffenol, a home-made, non-toxic black-and-white photographic developer.
 The other ingredients in the basic formula are ascorbic acid (vitamin C) and anhydrous sodium carbonate; some recipes also include potassium bromide as a fog-reducing agent.
 The active ingredient appears to be caffeic acid.
 Initial experiments on Caffenol were performed in 1995 at the Rochester Institute of Technology; addition of ascorbic acid began around 2000, yielding the improved Caffenol-C, which is less likely to stain negatives than the original formulation.
 Experiments have shown that cheaper, less desirable brands of coffee work better for this application than more expensive brands.

+In crafts, Instant coffee can be used as a dye to stain paper and give the impression of it being aged.